 - Begin an individual case record for each child involved which will hold a record of communications and actions to be stored securely (see section on Records, Monitoring and Transfer).
 Include a chronology of case activity. - 2) Where initial enquiries do not justify a referral to the investigating agencies, inform the initiating adult and monitor the situation.
-If in doubt, seek advice from the First Response professionals consultation line. - 3) Share information confidentially with those who need to know. - 4) Where there is a child protection concern requiring immediate, same day, intervention from Children's Social Care, the First Response Children's Duty should be contacted by phone (contact the local authority Children's Services where the child lives).
+If in doubt, seek advice from the First Response professional's consultation line. - 3) Share information confidentially with those who need to know. - 4) Where there is a child protection concern requiring immediate, same day, intervention from Children's Social Care, the First Response Children's Duty should be contacted by phone (contact the local authority Children's Services where the child lives).
 Written confirmation should be made within 24 hours on the Multi-Agency Referral Form to Children's Social Care.
-All other referrals should be made using the online form (see link http://lrsb.org.uk/childreport). - 5) If the concern is about children using harmful sexual behaviour, also refer to the separate guidance, "Guidance for schools working with children who display harmful sexual behaviour" (Leicestershire LA Guidance). - 6) If it appears that urgent medical attention is required arrange for the child to be taken to hospital (normally this means calling an ambulance) accompanied by a member of staff who must inform medical staff that non-accidental injury is suspected.
+All other referrals should be made using the online form (see link http://lrsb.org.uk/childreport). - 5) If the concern is about children using harmful sexual behaviour or child-on-child abuse, also refer to Part 5 of 'Keeping children safe in education' and the local safeguarding Children Partnership procedures. - 6) If it appears that urgent medical attention is required arrange for the child to be taken to hospital (normally this means calling an ambulance) accompanied by a member of staff who must inform medical staff that non-accidental injury is suspected.
 Parents must be informed that the child has been taken to hospital. - 7) Exceptional circumstances: If it is feared that the child might be at immediate risk on leaving school, take advice from the First Response Professionals Consultation line (for instance about difficulties if the school day has ended, or on whether to contact the police).
 Remain with the child until the Social Worker takes responsibility.
 If in these circumstances a parent arrives to collect the child, the member of staff has no right to withhold the child, unless there are current legal restrictions in force (e.g. a restraining order).
 If there are clear signs of physical risk or threat, First Response Children's Duty should be updated and the Police should be contacted immediately.